parthian-sterlet/gsga/README.md

 8. output log file showing the progress in calculation.

 ## 2. Improve a polymer of native units by single nucleotide mutations within the non-core regions of polymer AND Destroy a polymer of synthetic units by single nucleotide mutations withiin the core regions, Second and Third blocks
-[Improve](https://github.com/parthian-sterlet/antinoise/blob/master/src/mix0.cpp) program introduce mutation of nucleotides in non-core regions of a polymer.
+[Improve and Destroy](https://github.com/parthian-sterlet/gsga/blob/master/src/genosensor_seq_ga.cpp) (a) introduces mutations of nucleotides in the non-core regions of a polymer thereby improving the binding of the target TF and restricting the binding of non-target TFs and (b) introduces mutations of nucleotides in the non-core regions of a polymer thereby restricting the binding of any TFs either the target or non-target.
 1. path to files of (a) the target TF DNA motif and (b) its threshold list, this file contains the list of pairs {Threshold, -Log10(ERR)} values.
 The last symbol of path must be '/' and '\' for Linux and Windows OS, respectively.
 2. path to files of (a) all non-target TFs DNA motifs and (b) their threshold lists, these files contain the lists of pairs {Threshold, -Log10(ERR)} values.
 The last symbol of path must be '/' and '\' for Linux and Windows OS, respectively.
 3. input file in FASTA format with a DNA sequence of polymer selected by the previous analysis step, the first block, [Order](https://github.com/parthian-sterlet/gsga/blob/main/src/genosensor_seq_order_ga.cpp)